shimamoto/airframe/airframe-json/README.md

 libraryDependencies += "org.wvlet.airframe" %% "airframe-codec" % "(version)"
 ```

-`MessageCodec` will create a JSON encoder and decorder for your objects:
+`MessageCodec` will create a JSON encoder and decoder for your objects:
 ```scala
 import wvlet.airframe.codec.MessageCodec